 Telehealth is a way of getting services without being in the same physical location as your provider.
-Telehealth may involve having a live conversation with your provider.
+Telehealth may involve having a live conversation with your provider by phone, video, or other means.
 Or telehealth may involve sharing information with your provider without a live conversation.
-You can receive many services through telehealth.
-However, telehealth may not be available for all covered services.
-You can contact your provider to learn which types of services may be available through telehealth.
-It is important that both you and your provider agree that the use of telehealth for a particular service is appropriate for you.
-You have the right to in-person services and are not required to use telehealth even if your provider agrees that it is appropriate for you.
+You can get many services through telehealth.

+Telehealth may not be available for all covered services.
+You can contact your provider to learn which services you can get through telehealth.
+It is important that you and your provider agree that using telehealth for a service is appropriate for you.
+You have the right to in-person services.
+You are not required to use telehealth even if your provider agrees that it is appropriate for you.